Kansai International Airport, Japan: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types A and B. Be sure to find the necessary type.
-Many adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Ensure that you find the correct kind.
+Many adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 • Power bank for devices